 Tech is indeed for governments too.
 Denmark has a potential stronghold in building up a new ecosystem around govtech, said Daniel Korski, CEO and Founder at the govtech venture company Public.io.
 His comments were made during a panel discussion on Govtech with Rikke Hougaard Zeberg, Director-General at Agency for Digitisation, Rolf Kjærgaard, CEO at Vækstfonden and Dr Tanya Filer from the Bennett Institute for Public Policy at the University of Cambridge, organised by the News Editor at Techcrunch, Frederic Lardoinois.

-Mapping of Danish ecosystems
+Mapping out the Danish ecosystems

 Startup Genome put in the hard yards in advance of Digital Hub Denmark’s launch event, creating a map of Danish tech startup ecosystems.
 Startup Genome’s CEO JF Gauthier presented some of their key findings in a panel discussion about building strong ecosystems.
 Denmark already boasts one of the best tech startup ecosystems in the world for the fields of fintech and robotics, and increasingly within govtech.